sporto/elm-tutorial/010_foundations/more_on_functions.md

 This hypothetical function takes a string and an array of strings and returns the index where the given string was found in the array or -1 if not found.

 But what if we instead have an array of integers?
 We wouldn't be able to use this function.
-However, we can make this function __generic__ by using __type variables__ instead of specific types of variables.
+However, we can make this function __generic__ by using __type variables__ or __stand-ins__ instead of specific types of variables.

 ```elm
 indexOf : a -> Array a -> Int